firstbatchxyz/hollowdb-express/README.md

 HollowDB backend using ExpressJS.

 > [!WARNING]
 > For hiring purposes we included an arweave wallet jwk in this repository.
-Do not send any token to this wallet since it is not secure to do so.
+Do not send any tokens to this wallet since it is not secure.

 ## Usage